Graphon Mixtures: Limits of sparse graphs and line graphs

 \begin{definition}[\bf Dense and sparse graph sequences] A sequence of graphs $\{G_n\}_n$ is dense if the number of edges $m$ grow quadratically with the number of nodes $n$, i.e., $\liminf_{n \to \infty} \frac{m}{n^2} = c > 0 \, .$ A sequence of graphs $\{G_n\}_n$ is sparse if the number of edges $m$ grow sub-quadratically with the number of nodes $n$, i.e., $ \lim_{n \to \infty} \frac{m}{n^2} = 0 \, . $ \end{definition}

 A graphon is a symmetric and measurable function $W:[0,1]^2 \rightarrow [0,1]$.
 Graphs and graphons are linked by the adjacency matrix.
-The \textit{empirical graphon} (Definition \ref{def:empiricalgraphon}) of a graph is obtained by replacing the adjacency matrix with a unit square where the $(i,j)$th entry of the adjacency matrix is replaced with a square of size $1/n \times 1/n$.
+The \textit{empirical graphon} (Definition \ref{def:empiricalgraphon}) of a graph is obtained by scaling the adjacency matrix to the unit square and coloring smaller squares of size $1/n \times 1/n$ black if the corresponding entry in the adjacency matrix is 1 and coloring it white if the entry is 0.
 Given a graphon $W$, a graph with $n$ nodes for any $n \in {\mathbb{N}}$ can be generated as follows:

 \begin{definition} Uniformly pick $x_1, x_2, \ldots x_n$ from $[0,1]$.
 A \textbf{W-random graph} $\mathbb{G}(n,W)$ has the vertex set $1, 2, \ldots n$ and vertices $i$ and $j$ are connected with probability $W(x_i, x_j)$. \end{definition}